websemantics/themeblr/README.md

           Build Bootstrap Stuff the Right Way!

 ```
 >  Whether building a Bootstrap 4 theme or a brand new CSS toolkit, Themeblr has your back.
 Themeblr provides an easy way to extend Bootstrap 4 styles and plugins using Bootstrap 4 Grunt system.
-[Brimer](https://github.com/websemantics/Brimer), [StrapAnt](https://github.com/websemantics/strapant) and [Semantic Strap](https://github.com/websemantics/semantic-strap) are few examples of using Themeblr to build brand new CSS toolkits.
+[Brimer](https://github.com/websemantics/Brimer), [Ant Strap](https://github.com/websemantics/ant-strap) and [Semantic Strap](https://github.com/websemantics/semantic-strap) are examples of using Themeblr to build brand new CSS toolkits.
 Huge thanks to the creators and authors of [Bootstrap](https://getbootstrap.com/) for creating such a magnificent framework and build system.

 ### [Features](http://websemantics.github.io/themeblr)&nbsp;&nbsp;&nbsp;[Getting Started](#getting-started)&nbsp;&nbsp;&nbsp;[Submit Issue](https://github.com/websemantics/themeblr/issues)

 ## Getting Started

-To build a new project from Themeblr, go through the following steps,
+To build a new project from [Themeblr](https://github.com/websemantics/themeblr), go through the following steps,

-- Clone or fork [Themeblr](https://github.com/websemantics/themeblr) repository,
+- Clone or fork [Themeblr](https://github.com/websemantics/themeblr) repository into your new project,  `my_project`

 ```bash
 git clone https://github.com/websemantics/themeblr my_project